• 

 We believe that learning should be creative, joyful and full of magic.

 At Purple Patch Arts, we do learning differently.
 Our ‘Purple Patch Approach’ uses creative activities, inclusive learning methods, and environments that involve and inspire learning-disabled people to engage with learning in a positive and impactful way.
 It supports people to explore ideas, themes and topics in ways which are accessible, imaginative and joyful!
-We work with people of all ages and support needs; our approach allows everyone to access our work in their own way and empowers people to learn in the way that best suits them.
+We work with people of all ages and support needs; our approach allows everyone to access our work in their own way and empowers people to learn in the way that best suits them, and to become powerful advocates for themselves and their community.

 We apply the ‘Purple Patch Approach’ to everything we do including our Lifelong Learning Programmes, Purple Steering Group, our research work and our evaluation methods.